 The Southern District of Texas' opinion in Puget III, while not correct in this author's opinion, provides a thorough analysis of the standard CGL policy's "occurrence" requirement, as interpreted by Texas courts.
-In doing so, though, the court seemingly has read the subjective component of the "occurrence" definition out of the policy.
+In doing so, though, the court seemingly has read the subjective component of the "occurrence" definition out of the policy and replaced it with an "objective" test based on whether the damages were "highly probable."
+This, in essence, is no different than the foreseeability test rejected by Lamar Homes.
 The court also went the extra step of creating an alternative test for determining whether an intentional act ever can be an accident.
 Although creative, the court's alternative test is confusing and difficult to apply.
 In each analysis, the court found-albeit incorrectly-that Puget's intentional act of lowering the temperature during the creation of the water chambers was not an accident and was the sole cause of the "property damages" at issue.
-The use of a "highly probable" test, which is based on an objective standard, arguably is inconsistent with Lamar Homes and could-if affirmed-have a negative impact on coverage for construction defects claims.
+Simply put, the use of an objective test based on a "highly probable" standard is inconsistent with Lamar Homes and could-if affirmed-have a negative impact on coverage for construction defects claims.